On L2 modulus of continuity of Brownian local times and Riesz potentials: Introduction

-Putting together the results of \cite{HN09} and our Theorem \ref{thm:cvgce-L2-modulus-chaos}, we thus get the following picture: on the one hand one can renormalize the process $H^{h}(B)$ by $h^{3/2}$ in order to get a limit which is a mixture of Gaussian processes (a non central type limit theorem).
-On the other hand, each projection $J_n(H^{h}(B))$ can be properly renormalized (by $h^{2} [\ln(1/h)]^{1/2}$) so as to obtain a limiting object which is a weighted Brownian motion (corresponding to a central limit theorem).
-Nevertheless the sum of the weights $\si_{n}^{2}$ obtained by projection is divergent.
+Putting together the results of \cite{HN09} and our Theorem~\ref{thmcvgce-L2-modulus-chaos}, we thus get the following picture: on the one hand, one can renormalize the process $H^{h}(B)$ by $h^{3/2}$ in order to get a limit that is a mixture of Gaussian processes (a noncentral type limit theorem).
+On the other hand, each projection $J_n(H^{h}(B))$ can be properly renormalized (by $h^{2} [\ln (1/h)]^{1/2}$) so as to obtain a limiting object that is a weighted Brownian motion (corresponding to a central limit theorem).
+Nevertheless, the sum of the weights $\sigma_{n}^{2}$ obtained by projection is divergent.
 To the best of our knowledge, this interesting limiting behavior is exhibited here for the first time.
+Note that it contrasts, for instance, with the situation described in \cite{HN05}, Theorem~3 (and more specifically in the applications of this result), where under appropriate variance assumptions, the normal convergence in each chaos guarantees the normal convergence of the sum.